HoneyBunny3/D424Capstone/app/src/main/java/com/example/d424capstone/README.md

 - CatSocialScreen.java page improvements:

 - SocialPostAdapter.java page improvements:
-- - Modified the constructor to accept and store the `currentUserID`.
+  - Modified the constructor to accept and store the `currentUserID`.
 - MyApplication improvements:
-- - Added a field `currentUserID` to store the ID of the currently logged-in user.
+  - Added a field `currentUserID` to store the ID of the currently logged-in user.
-- - Added methods `getCurrentUserID()` and `setCurrentUserID(int userID)` to retrieve and set the current user ID.
+  - Added methods `getCurrentUserID()` and `setCurrentUserID(int userID)` to retrieve and set the current user ID.
 - CatSocialScreen.java page improvements:
-- - Updated the `SocialPostAdapter` initialization to pass the `currentUserID` to the adapter.
+  - Updated the `SocialPostAdapter` initialization to pass the `currentUserID` to the adapter.
-- - Added logic to prevent users from liking their own posts.
+  - Added logic to prevent users from liking their own posts.
-- - Displayed appropriate toast messages based on whether the user can like the post or not.
+  - Displayed appropriate toast messages based on whether the user can like the post or not.
-- - The current user ID is retrieved from `MyApplication` using the method `getCurrentUserID()`.
+  - The current user ID is retrieved from `MyApplication` using the method `getCurrentUserID()`.
-- - Added validation to prevent users from liking their own posts.
+  - Added validation to prevent users from liking their own posts.
-- - Displayed a toast message if the user attempts to like their own post.
+  - Displayed a toast message if the user attempts to like their own post.
 - SocialPostModerationScreen.java improvements:
-- - Updated the `SocialPostAdapter` initialization to pass `true` for moderation mode.
+  - Updated the `SocialPostAdapter` initialization to pass `true` for moderation mode.
-- - Implemented a method `showEditDialog` to allow editing of social posts.
+  - Implemented a method `showEditDialog` to allow editing of social posts.
-- - Updated post content in the repository upon saving changes.
+  - Updated post content in the repository upon saving changes.
-- - Implemented a method `refreshPosts` to refresh the list of social posts after edit or delete operations.
+  - Implemented a method `refreshPosts` to refresh the list of social posts after edit or delete operations.

+- StoreItemAdapter.java page improvements:
+  - Added validation so a user cannot enter '0' in the quantity field and save it to the shopping cart

 ### Added Tests:
 - Mention any additional tests added to cover edge cases or newly identified scenarios.